 - where we use or disclose personal information in accordance with this section we will keep a copy of this disclosure (e.g.: the email or letter used to do so).

 Depending on the product or service You have, the entities we exchange Your information with include but are not limited to:

 - external organisations that are our assignees, agents or contractors;

 - external service providers to us, such as organisations which we use to verify Your, or an associated entity’s identity, payment systems operators, mailing houses and research consultants;

 - insurers and re-insurers, where insurance is provided in connection with our services to You or an associated entity;

 - debt collection agencies, if You, or an associated entity, has not repaid a loan as required;

 - referral partners or agents who refer You to us;

-- our professional advisors, such as accountants, lawyers and auditors;
+- our professional advisers, such as accountants, lawyers and auditors;

 - companies that help us provide our services, such as technology services providers;